Rebound in commercial vehicle space to gain strength

-New Delhi, April 4 (IANS) The revival in commercial vehicles segment is likely to gain further strength going ahead, according to a report by ICICI Direct.
+New Delhi: The revival in commercial vehicles segment is likely to gain further strength going ahead, according to a report by ICICI Direct.

 "We expect CV rebound to gain further strength going ahead, although ongoing semiconductor supply shortage remains an overall overhang in near term," it said.